 Unfortunately, there are contractors who purposely try to slow down the project to give them more time or a reason to seek additional compensation.
 Trying to shift risk and blame to the owner and architect, the tactics involve trying to overwhelm the architect with frequent and repeated requests for information (even when information is already provided in the construction documents) or change order proposals (for work that is already in the contract).
 This detracts attention away from advancing the project.

 It is also common to submit a large quantity of submittals and shop drawings at once, often way ahead of when the information is required.
-With standard contracts, the design team is generally allowed 10-15 working days to review submittals (depending if engineering/consultant review is also required), so when 50+ submittals are sent in at once, the contractor can start to claim delay if they are not reviewed and approved within that timeframe.
+With standard contracts, the design team is generally allowed 10-15 working days to review submittals (depending on engineering/consultant review is also required), so when 50+ submittals are sent in at once, the contractor can start to claim delay if they are not reviewed and approved within that timeframe.

 Being aware of these problems in construction is critical to understanding how to properly prepare design documentation for bidding and construction.
-Check back for Part 2, where we will outline a series of best practices that can maximize your chances at success.
+Check back for Part 2, where we will outline a series of best practices that can maximize your chances of success.